Wilson Loops with Lagrangians: Large Spin OPE and Cusp Anomalous Dimension Dictionary: Cusp Anomalous Dimension

 The large-spin limit of the sum~\eqref{CPTFinal} is dominated by the region where spins and polarizations are of the same order.
-Therefore, we can trade the sum over polarizations by an integral and replace the structure constants by their large spin and polarization behavior~\eqref{eqAssumeChat}.
+Therefore, we can trade the sum over polarizations by an integral and replace the structure constants by their large-spin and polarization behavior~\eqref{eqAssumeChat}.
 Since the sum runs over structure constants of identical spins, the ratio $r$ becomes one, and $\hat{C}_\mathcal{L}(1)$ becomes a constant that can be factored out of the integral.
 The integral is then trivial and evaluates to $\log{J}$.
-Matching the log-divergent terms on both sides of the equation~\eqref{eqGammaToCusp} yields the map~\eqref{eqCusptoB}.
+Matching the log-divergent terms on both sides of equation~\eqref{eqGammaToCusp} yields the map~\eqref{eqCusptoB}.

 We verify this result by recovering the known values of the cusp anomalous dimension at strong and weak coupling, including genus-one terms: At strong coupling, replacing $r=1$ in~\eqref{eqBstrong} and using the map~\eqref{eqCusptoB} yields the leading term of the cusp anomalous dimension: $f(\lambda) \simeq 8\sqrt{\lambda}$.
-Similarly at weak coupling, by evaluating~\eqref{eqPertubativeB2} and~\eqref{eqPertubativeB3} at $r=1$, we recover the four-loop anomalous dimension~\cite{Henn:2019swt}:
+Similarly at weak coupling\arxor{, by evaluating~\eqref{eqPertubativeB2} and~\eqref{eqPertubativeB3} at $r=1$}{}, we recover the four-loop anomalous dimension~\cite{Henn:2019swt}:

-The map between three point functions and the cusp anomalous dimension~\eqref{eqCusptoB} is simpler than the map~\eqref{eqCuspToF} previously considered in the literature.
+The map between three-point functions and the cusp anomalous dimension~\eqref{eqCusptoB} is simpler than the map~\eqref{eqCuspToF} previously considered in the literature.
 However since the structure constants and the function $F(x)$ are also related to each other via~\eqref{eqFDerivation} we must have the following consistency condition for the structure constant:

-Unfortunately, this is \textbf{not} a bootstrap equation for $\hat{C}_{\mathcal{L}}(r)$.
+Unfortunately, this is \emph{not} a bootstrap equation for $\hat{C}_{\mathcal{L}}(r)$.
 One simple way to see this, is to expand this function as a power series and note that the relation~\eqref{eqTrivial} acts trivially on each polynomial term